sabof/mview-image-and-emms-cover/README.md

 ![screenshot](https://github.com/sabof/mview-image-and-emms-cover/raw/master/screenshot.png)

-Emms cover shows the cover of the currently playing album in EMMS. <br/>
+Emms cover shows the cover of the currently playing album in EMMS.

-MView Image is a simplistic image viewer, based on ImageMagick that shows an image scaled to fit and centered, from which EMMS cover is derived.
+MView Image is a simplistic image viewer, based on ImageMagick that shows an image scaled to fit and centered.
+EMMS cover is derived from this mode.
 It is mostly of interest to elisp programmers.

 <h3>EMMS cover installation and usage</h3>
 Add (require 'emms-cover) somewhere in your .emacs.
 Then do M-x emms-cover-show.